MrCryptoT/Crypto_Pricebot/readme.md

 Also I'm sure there are some edge cases I ignored for now => <br>
 f.E what happens if a twitter message is longer than twitters char limmit? <br>
-What if CMC is down for a Query? <br>
 What if CMC API Limit is reached?<br>
 How many requests will that take etc...